idelchi/go-gitignore/Untitled-3.md

 - Naming of methods/functions
 - Comments should be descriptive and document behavior and quirks of git
+- Since this is a quite complex package, it's worth keeping the comments that pertain to the specific steps each method is taking and why.

 You are only allowed to edit `gitignore.go`.